UrkiMimi/Math-Hell/README.md

 # Math-Hell
-Clone of NR written in 2 hours
+Clone of Notepad Rape written in 2 hours.
+I'm not attaching an executable since this program sucks.